 The work is new enough to keep me engaged and familiar enough to not make me feel lost.
 I feel so blessed that at least from January to March 2020, I could work normally and meet my wonderful team or know more about my tasks.
 My training was derailed a bit because of the pandemic related on-site presence restrictions but telework has been efficient as well.

 In spite of the craziness that this year was all about, I am very happy that I could complete my on-call certification a few months ago.
 Being on-call is also something very new to me.
 Every week one engineer from my team is on-call and during this time you can be contacted by the controller 24×7 for any anomalies on the spacecraft.
 Some are frequent and can be solved on phone by talking through it with the controller.
 For others you may be required to go to the MCC in the middle of the night and send some commands to the spacecraft to resolve the anomaly.
-You are paid extra in addition to the normal 40 hour work week which was a surprise for me as at ISRO we were not compensated for overtime, never in money and sometimes not even in time which was very unfair!

 In the end of November I had my very first on-call week.
 Knowing I could be called at any random time, I never let my work phone out of sight and it was with me everywhere.
 Even while sleeping I used to keep it on full ringer volume right next to my head and my poor personal phone was uncharged and neglected through the entire week.
 The first night I was not able to sleep for a few hours after lying down because I couldn’t take my mind off of Metop.
 But then it got normal gradually and it was fairly quiet from Monday to Saturday.
-And then on the last day (Sunday night) I got a call out at 3 am because of an instrument anomaly.
-One of the scientific payload instruments started giving out crazy data and the controller called me, the on-call SOE, as guided by the contingency procedure.
+And then on the last day (Sunday night) I got a call at 3 am because of an instrument anomaly.
+One of the scientific payload instruments had issues and the controller called me, the on-call SOE, as guided by the contingency procedure.
 I tried my best to understand what the controller was telling me.
-I had to ensure that I don’t panic and also calm him down.
+I had to ensure that I don’t panic and also calm him down as well.
 The 10 minute pass (spacecraft visibility) was already over when I got the call so we could not send any command to the spacecraft.
 After the call I was wide awake and the fact that it was past 3 am was hardly evident.
 I even unintentionally woke Govind up as I was excitedly searching through the documentation for the recovery procedure in my laptop.
 With LEO satellites the plus point is you have 100 minutes to figure out the anomaly, decide what you have to or want to do in the next pass and then explain it to the controller.
-This was a recurrent anomaly cased by an SEU (Single Event Upset) that could be recovered by resetting that particular instrument, so lucky for me I did not have to go to EUMETSAT to fix it.
+This was a recurrent anomaly cased by an SEU (Single Event Upset) that could be recovered by resetting that particular instrument, so lucky for me I did not have to go to the control room to fix it.
 The minus point is that even if it’s a minor thing and you know what to do, you have to wait for 100 minutes.
 I obviously couldn’t sleep and was up till the next pass.
 And probably another hour after that checking up that the recovery procedure sent by the controller worked fine and then mailing the team about the anomaly.
 As on-call engineer you aren’t really required to know each and every procedure for each and every anomaly on each and every subsystem of the spacecraft.
 But what’s expected of you is to ensure as best as you can that the spacecraft as a whole and the concerned instrument is out of immediate danger.
 The spacecraft anomalies may also cause an outage of data which is used to generate weather products by meteorological departments around the world so it needs to be reported to the users.
 The cause of the anomaly is also later analysed but that is followed up by the concerned instrument engineer from our team and is not the job of the on-call SOE.
 With this exciting anomaly my first on-call week became a bit happening.

 My next on-call week was the week of Christmas and it was very quiet and uneventful (Thanks dear Metops!).